Calindra/cartesi-proposals/proposal-05-rest.md

 # Cartesify HLF

 Bruno and I are focused on growing Cartesi's adoption, especially among web2 developers.
 Our proposal introduces a REST abstraction layer to the current technology stack, aiming to simplify onboarding.
-By leveraging the familiarity developers have with RESTful architectures, we aim to facilitate the transition from web2 to web3 with minimal effort.
+By taking advantage of the familiarity developers have with RESTful architectures, we aim to facilitate the transition from web2 to web3 with minimal effort.
 This approach aligns with our goal of creating a more developer-friendly ecosystem and expanding Cartesi's reach within the broader community.

 ## Statistics